 Since 1999, Mr. Corvese has been the President and Founder of private equity firm Vencor Capital, a private equity firm.
 Prior to Vencor, Mr. Corvese was a Managing Director and partner at Soros Fund Management, the largest hedge fund in the world at the time.
 From 1988 to 1996, Mr. Corvese was a partner at Chancellor Capital Management, a $25 billion money management firm.
 From 1981 to 1988, Mr. Corvese was with Drexel Burnham Lambert as an equity analyst following the chemical and specialty chemical industries and participated in a significant number of mergers and acquisitions.
 While at Drexel, he was a member of the top chemical and specialty chemical research team, as ranked by Institutional Investor.
 Mr. Corvese currently serves on the Boards of Directors of biotechnology company Agenus, Inc., and the National Telecommunications Corporation, based in Cairo, Egypt.
 Mr. Corvese earned degrees in finance and political science from The University of Rhode Island and attended New York University Graduate School.
 With over 30 years of experience in the financial industry, Mr. Corvese brings substantial financial expertise to our Board.

-Dr. Robert B. Stein is Chief Scientific Officer of Agenus Inc. Dr. Stein leads Agenus’ Research, Preclinical Development and Translational Medicine functions.
+In addition to his role as the Chief Medical Officer of Protagenic, Dr. Robert B. Stein is Senior Advisor, R&D for Agenus, Inc. and its cell therapy subsidiary AgenTus.
+He leads Agenus’ Research, Preclinical Development and Translational Medicine functions.
 He helps shape clinical development strategy for vaccines and adjuvants.
-Additionally, he’s leading integration of the 4-Antibody acquisition, which includes the company’s fully human antibody drug discovery and optimization technology platform, and portfolio of immune checkpoint antibody programs.
-Over his 30 years of experience in the biopharmaceutical industry he played a pivotal role in bringing to the market Sustiva®, Fablyn®, Viviant®, PanRetin®, TargRetin®, Promacta® and Eliquis®.
-Prior to joining Agenus he held executive management positions at Ligand Pharmaceuticals, DuPont Merck, Incyte Pharmaceuticals, Roche Palo Alto and KineMed.
+Additionally, he lead integration of the 4-Antibody, PhosImmune, and Xoma Pilot Plant acquisitions, which includes the company’s fully human antibody drug discovery and optimization technology platform, and portfolio of immune checkpoint antibody programs.
+Over his 35 years of experience in the biopharmaceutical industry he played a pivotal role in bringing to the market Sustiva®, Fablyn®, Viviant®, PanRetin®, TargRetin®, Promacta® and Eliquis®.
+Prior to joining Agenus, he held executive management positions at Ligand Pharmaceuticals, DuPont Merck, Incyte Pharmaceuticals, Roche Palo Alto and KineMed.
 Dr. Stein began his career at Merck, Sharp and Dohme.
 He holds an MD and a PhD in Physiology & Pharmacology from Duke University.